GTRE GTX-35VS Kaveri: Programme

-Development
+Development timeline

+1990s

 The original plans called for 17 prototype test engines to be built.
-The first test engine consisted of only the core module (named "Kabini"), while the third engine was the first example fitted with variable stator vanes on the first three compressor stages.
+The first test engine consisted of only the core module (named "Kabini", a major tributary and often cited starting point of the Kaveri river), while the third engine was the first example fitted with variable stator vanes on the first three compressor stages.
 The Kabini core engine first ran in March 1995.
 Test runs of the first complete prototype Kaveri began in 1996 and all five ground-test examples were in testing by 1998; the initial flight tests were planned for the end of 1999, with its first test flight in an LCA prototype to follow the next year.
 However, progress in the Kaveri development programme was slowed by both political and technical difficulties.
+There had been some difficulties in the development due to the sanctions imposed on India after 1998 Pokhran tests.

+2000s

-In 2002, little information had been publicly released concerning the nature of the Kaveri's technical challenges, but it was known that the Kaveri had a tendency to fail turbine blades, which required procuring blades from SNECMA (as well as digital engine control systems).
+In 2002, little information had been publicly released concerning the nature of the Kaveri's technical challenges, but it was known that the Kaveri had a tendency to fail turbine blades, which required procuring blades from Snecma (as well as digital engine control systems).

 Continuing development problems with the Kaveri resulted in the 2003 decision to procure the uprated F404-GE-IN20 engine for the eight pre-production Limited Series Production (LSP) aircraft and two naval prototypes.
 The ADA awarded General Electric a US$105 million contract in February 2004 for development engineering and production of 17 F404-IN20 engines, delivery of which is to begin in 2006.

 In mid-2004, the Kaveri failed its high-altitude tests in Russia, ending the last hopes of introducing it with the first production Tejas aircraft.
 This unfortunate development led the Indian Ministry of Defence (MoD) to order 40 more IN20 engines in 2005 for the first 20 production aircraft, and to openly appeal for international participation in completing development of the Kaveri.
-In February 2006, the ADA awarded a contract to SNECMA for technical assistance in working out the Kaveri's problems.
+In February 2006, the ADA awarded a contract to Snecma for technical assistance in working out the Kaveri's problems.

 In December 2004, it was revealed that the GTRE had spent over ₹13 billion on developing the Kaveri.
 Furthermore, the Cabinet Committee on Security judged that the Kaveri would not be installed on the LCA before 2012, and revised its estimate for the projected total development cost to ₹28.39 billion.

-In April 2005, "There is good progress" on the development of the Kaveri engine, M. Natarajan, Scientific Adviser to the Defense Minister told The Hindu.
+In April 2005, M. Natarajan, Scientific Adviser to the Defence Minister told The Hindu that "there is good progress" on the development of the Kaveri engine.
 "We are planning to integrate a prototype Kaveri engine into one of the LCA prototypes sometime in 2007 to understand the nuances of such a complex power-pack," he further told The Hindu.